RockLib/RockLib.Messaging/docs/DIContainer.md

+---
+sidebar_position: 11
+---

-# Using RockLib.Messaging with a DI/IOC container
+# RockLib.Messaging with a DI/IOC container

 RockLib.Messaging includes extension methods for registering with the Microsoft.Extensions.DependencyInjection container.
 There are three extension methods - `AddSender`, `AddTransactionalSender`, and `AddReceiver` - each with two variants.
 One variant registers the sender/receiver returned by a delegate and the other registers the sender/receiver from `MessagingScenarioFactory` by name.